multi2mech/simply-supported-beam-edu/README.md

 ## Prerequisites

 - *.NET SDK*.
-This project is built using .NET.
-Download and install the latest stable version of the .NET SDK (e.g., .NET 6.0 or later).
+This project is built using [.NET.
+SDK download](https://dotnet.microsoft.com/en-us/download) and install the latest stable version of the .NET SDK (e.g., .NET 6.0 or later).
 After cloning the repository, run `dotnet restore` to install the required NuGet packages.

 - *Visual Studio Code*.
 For development and debugging, use an IDE that supports C#.
 If you choose VS Code, install the C# extension by Microsoft.